Two critically poisoned by same nerve agent used in Sergei Skripal attack, police say

 LONDON — Tests on two Britons found unconscious in their home determined that they were poisoned by the same nerve agent used against a former Russian spy and his daughter earlier this year, British police said Wednesday.

-Friends and investigators identified the victims as Dawn Sturgess, 44, and Charlie Rowley, 45, who remained in critical condition.
-Police said Britain's Counter Terrorism Policing Network had taken over the investigation.
+Friends and investigators identified the victims as Dawn Sturgess, 44, and Charlie Rowley, 45, who remained in critical condition early Thursday.

-Authorities acknowledged that the test results would fuel speculation on whether the two poisoning incidents are linked.
+Counterterrorism police have taken over the investigation, and authorities acknowledged that the test results would fuel speculation about whether the two poisoning incidents were linked.

 Breaking News Emails